matthewbeaulieu10/wdp-map-mania-mb/README.md

 Matthew Beaulieu -- WDP Map Mania - matthewtbeaulieu@lewisu.edu

-go to -- URL NOT CREATED YET -- to run it
+go to -- https://wdp-map-mania-mb.azurewebsites.net -- to run it

+** another credit to Max Lewis because he helped me with hosting JSON on the server **